Plein Air Painting Program for members Update – by Charlie Spratt

 Why Plein Air Painting?

 There are a lot of great things that can come from plein air painting.
 First, there is the simple enjoyment from painting with friends in the fresh air and sharing the adventures of new places.
 But there is much more!
 With time and effort, by painting outside, you can learn to perceive colour and the effects of light on shadows and reflections in new ways.
 Plein air painting can make major improvements to one’s work, whether it’s a studio landscape, portrait or any other genre.
 “In time, plein air painting teaches us to see as artists.
 I know this to be true from years of instructing and painting outdoors in all seasons” – Charlie Spratt

 Why not give it a try?
-It can be frustrating at first because there are so many outdoor elements from which to choose; so little time before the sun’s overhead path changes the shadows and hues.
-But we learn by trying and we can learn by watching and listening to other seasoned artists.
-As serious artists from beginner to professional, we can always learn more.
+It can be frustrating at first because there are so many outdoor elements from which to choose and so little time before the sun’s overhead path changes the shadows and hues.
+But we learn by trying and we can learn by watching and listening to other seasoned artists too.
+Happy painting!